 Your Cane Corso should be fed twice a day, and as they can become overweight, you should pick their food up when they are not eating.
 Their treats should also be healthy and nutritious.
 We do not recommend feeding your pet table scraps or snacks that are high in sugar, unhealthy fats, or calories.

-As this breed does not exhibit a lot of food allergies, you can pick their recipes based on their preference.
+As this breed does not exhibit a lot of food allergies, you can pick their recipes based on their preferences.
 That being said, the better the food, the better their overall health will be.
-Good quality dry foods, freeze-dried raw meals, and homemade options are all good choices.
+Good-quality dry foods, freeze-dried raw meals, and homemade options are all good choices.

 Unfortunately, this breed does not do well with excess energy, and they can become destructive if they do not have an outlet for it.
 This is why apartments and condos are not the best housing situations for this pup.